eusholli/mac-utm-remover/README.md

 ## Usage

+Once installed and running, UTMRemover will automatically remove the following tracking parameters from any URL you copy:
+- UTM parameters (utm_*)
+- LinkedIn tracking parameters (rcm* and trackingId*)

-Once installed and running, UTMRemover will automatically remove UTM parameters from any URL you copy.
-You can verify this by copying a URL with UTM parameters and then pasting it somewhere - the UTM parameters should be gone.
+You can verify this by copying a URL with these tracking parameters and then pasting it somewhere - the tracking parameters should be gone.

 ## Troubleshooting